zMoman/Python-Text-Analyzer/README.md

 Overview

-This project is a simple text analysis tool designed to read a text file, analyze its contents, and provide various statistics about the words and characters within the file.
+This project is a text analysis tool designed to read a text file, analyze its contents, and provide various statistics about the words and characters within the file.
 The program is divided into two main components: the main script and a helper module named words.py.

 Features